 When divided, there are two (types): (1) conceptual cognition that accords with fact and (2) conceptual cognition that does not accord with fact.

-Thinking of a clay jug in terms of the category “clay jug” is undistorted.
+Thinking of a clay jug in terms of the category “clay jug” is non-distorted.
 It is a conceptual cognition that accords with fact (rtog-pa don-mthun).
 This is true also of your conceptual cognition of the selflessness of persons that arises from inferential cognition.
 But imagining a rabbit horn, a permanent sound or a permanent, partless, independently existing self of a person, on the other hand, is distorted.
 It is a conceptual cognition that it does not accord with fact (rtog-pa don mi-mthun).

 The opposite of interpolation is repudiation (skur-’debs).
 With it, you deny qualities of an object that pertain to it.
 Thus, instead of thinking of sound as permanent, you would deny that it is impermanent.
 Interpolation and repudiation prevent you from cognizing a middle path of the actuality of things.

-In a conceptual cognition involving an obscure fact (lkog-du gyur-ba’i don-can-gyi rtog-pa), you mix an object with one of its obscure attributes that you have not apprehended explicitly through bare cognition.
+In a conceptual cognition of something having an obscured fact (lkog-du gyur-ba’i don-can-gyi rtog-pa), you mix an object with one of its obscure attributes that you have not apprehended explicitly through bare cognition.
 For instance, if there is a man hiding behind a house and you have not seen him, but someone tells you he is there, you come to know something that is not obvious when you look at the house.
 Likewise, when you gain a conceptual understanding from inferential cognition that sound is impermanent or that your conventional “me” is devoid of existing as a permanent, partless, independently existent soul, you also know something that is not obvious to your bare cognition.
-In such a conceptual cognition, you mix the object category of an obscure quality, such as impermanence, with an object qualified by it, such as sound.
+In such a conceptual cognition, you mix the object category of an obscure attribute, such as impermanence, with an object qualified by it, such as sound.

 Your teacher tells you about the selflessness of persons.
 Based merely on having heard the sound of the word “selflessness,” you now can remember the term through the audio category “selflessness of persons,” but without an object/meaning category of its meaning.
-When conceptually you are aware of the term “selflessness of persons” in terms of an audio category alone, then you have the conceptual cognition of it that arises from hearing (thos-byung rtog-pa).
+When conceptually you are aware of the term “selflessness of persons” in terms of an audio category alone, then you have the conceptual cognition of it that arises from listening (thos-byung rtog-pa).
 This is also an example of a presumptive cognition of something true to be so for a correct reason, but without knowing why.

 When you have thought about the meaning of the words you have heard through the use of valid logical arguments such as inferential cognition, you will gain a confident conceptual or intellectual understanding of what the “selflessness of persons” means.
 You will then have the conceptual cognition of it that arises from thinking (bsam-byung rtog-pa).
 This will be through the medium of an object/meaning category (don-spyi) based on understanding.